piske-alex/215-madison/sop.md

 - Move the bench to the patio.
   - Make sure the clamps are in place to secure the bench.
 - Unlock the front door for customers and prepare for service.
+- Erect the bulliten board perpendicular to the street.

 # Reheating SOP
 ## Defrost